Topic sentence

 In expository writing, a topic sentence is a sentence that summarizes the main idea of a paragraph.
 It is usually the first sentence in a paragraph.

-Also known as a focus sentence, it encapsulates or organizes an entire paragraph.
+A topic sentence should encapsulate or organize an entire paragraph.
 Although topic sentences may appear anywhere in a paragraph, in academic essays they often appear at the beginning.

-The topic sentence acts as a kind of summary, and offers the reader an insightful view of the writer’s main ideas for the following paragraph.
-More than just being a mere summary, however, a topic sentence often provides a claim or an insight directly or indirectly related to the thesis.
-It adds cohesion to a paper and helps organize ideas both within the paragraph and the whole body of work at large.
+The topic sentence acts as a kind of summary, and offers the reader an insightful view of the paragraph's main ideas.
+More than being a mere summary of a paragraph, however, a topic sentence often provides a claim or an insight directly or indirectly related to the thesis.
+It adds cohesion to an academic text and helps organize ideas not only within the paragraph but also the piece of writing as a whole.
 As the topic sentence encapsulates the idea of the paragraph, serving as a sub-thesis, it remains general enough to cover the support given in the body paragraph while being more direct than the thesis of the paper.